 The bursary is named in honour of the former Federal President Horst Köhler and his exemplary dedication to the intensification of German-African relations.

-For all selected IJP-Fellows the Programme starts with an Introductory Conference for all delegates.
+For all selected IJP fellows the programme starts with an introductory conference.
 This will allow the participants from Southern Africa to familiarise themselves with the host country.
 After that they will work for several weeks with media houses before going out to undertake individual research within Germany.
 Applicants are asked to submit their preferences for the newspaper, radio or TV station or news agency they would like to work with.
 The possible location will be chosen by the IJP organisers in dialogue with each delegate.
 It is expected that former and new participants assist one another with regard to accommodation and contacts.

 The Southern African delegates receive a fixed payment of 3,000 Euro.
 This is expected to cover most of their travel, accommodation and living expenses.
 No further payments will be made: delegates are expected to use their own funds for any further costs.
 Payment for their work with the host media is not envisaged.
 To receive the full grant participants are obliged to write a report of at least three pages and provide copies of their published journalistic work after returning home.